Search results for:

 How are Nameservers Relevant to Hosting?

 Nameservers connect your domain to your hosting provider.
-They let the internet know that a certain website is hosted by a certain provider.
+They let the internet know that a specific provider hosts a particular website.

 As you may have already presumed, it's a lot more complicated than just that.
 First off, are you familiar with Domain Name System (DNS)?